roryfitz/portfolio/Heart_Failure.md

 # Heart Failure
-Here I compared the creatinine phoshpokinase levels in female and male smokers and nonsmokers
+Here I compared the creatinine phosphokinase levels in female and male smokers and nonsmokers

 ```python
 # read in the data